 There’s a reason that Tar & Roses is still one of the hardest tables to get in Santa Monica - the food is excellent and the slightly romantic (but still fun) space is perfect for just about any occasion.
 And that includes a casual dinner before walking over to Arclight.
 Ordering several rounds of their oxtail dumplings is non-negotiable, but make sure some trumpet mushrooms, the shellfish pot, and strawberry tostada dessert all hit the table as well.

 If you’re going to brave downtown Santa Monica to see a movie, the good news is that you can eat at Tumbi.
 The modern Indian spot on Santa Monica Blvd. is only a block from The Promenade, but feels a world away from the manic chaos.
 The cheese dosa, patiala chicken, and toothfish curry are some of our favorites, but don’t leave without getting the saffron panna cotta either.

 amc century city

-This sprawling Italian food emporium is the ideal pre-movie spot when you aren’t exactly sure what you want to eat.
-There are three sit-down restaurants as well as a bunch of stalls specializing in everything from pizza by-the-slice and roast meats to salads, pastries, and some of the best bombolone we’ve ever had.
-We aren’t telling you to sneak some into the movie theater, but we aren’t not, either.
+Eataly might seem a little obvious here, but there’s no denying this sprawling Italian food metropolis is the ideal pre-movie spot when you aren’t exactly sure what you want to eat.
+There are three sit-down restaurants, as well as stalls specializing in everything from pizza by-the-slice, roast meats, salads, pastries, and some of the best bombolone we’ve ever had.
+We aren’t telling you to sneak some into the movie theater, but we aren’t not.